101 Unhealthiest Habits on the Planet

 The flu carries serious risks as we get older.
 Adults over 65 are more likely to experience fatal flu complications, including heart attacks.
 "Many individuals are unaware that their risk of a heart attack increases by up to 10 times in the days and weeks after an acute flu infection," says Allen J. Taylor, MD, Chair of Cardiology at the MedStar Heart and Vascular Institute.
 "The flu shot reduces heart attack risk."
 One 2018 study found a flu shot can cut that risk by up to 20 percent, and offer similar protection against a stroke.

-Recommendation: Get a flu shot each year at the very beginning of flu season.
+The Remedy Rx: Get a flu shot each year at the very beginning of flu season.
 The vaccine can take a few weeks after injection to become effective against the virus.

 You're Not Eating Enough Omega-3s